hossain-shahrier/hossain-shahrier/README.md

-# Hi there 👋, I'm a Jr. Software Developer!
+# Hi there 👋, I'm a Student and Junior Software Developer!
 ## About Me
-I am a Jr. Software Developer with experience in MERN Stack, NextJS.
+I am a junior software Developer with experience in MERN Stack, and NextJS.
 I have a passion for learning new technologies and creating awesome applications that solve real-world problems.

 ## My Expertise
 My expertise lies in the development of web applications using MERN Stack and Laravel.
 I have experience in developing scalable and secure applications.
 I also have experience in developing RESTful APIs and integrating third-party APIs.